Characters of the Yakuza series: Lau Ka Long

+In the events of Yakuza: Like a Dragon, Lau is revealed to have somehow survived being shot in the head and has since been working as an underground weapons dealer in Ijincho under the name Chau Ka Long.
+Lau can only appear once the gambling hall is unlocked.
+Once it is, Iroha Yanagi will let Ichiban Kasuga know of the underground dealer and the password required to reach him.
+Kasuga gets to Zhou Long Distribution and is ambushed after providing the password.
+Lau then appears and asks to meet Kasuga near Kinka Bridge, having passed his test.

+When they meet again, Lau asks Kasuga if he was part of a yakuza family, to which the latter replies that he was part of the Tojo Clan before.
+Lau muses about how Shintaro Kazama and Kazuma Kiryu were also in the Tojo Clan, and when asked if they were friends, Lau replies that he would rather not be seen by the Tojo again, implying he does not know about the Tojo being severely weakened and driven out prior to their meeting.

+After explaining the reasoning for his subordinates fighting him, Lau offers his services to Kasuga, under the condition that he never mentions this to anyone.
+Once Kasuga builds his confidence up, Lau decides to assist him in battle as a Poundmate, as losing him would be bad for business.

-Junichi Sudo (, Sudō Jun'ichi)
+Tokyo and Osaka PoliceJunichi Sudo (, Sudō Jun'ichi)

 Chief superintendent of the criminal investigation division.
-He asks Date to investigate the money-laundering during the missing 10 billion yen case.
+He asks Date to investigate the money-laundering during the missing 10-billion-yen case.

-During the second game, Sudo helps with the investigation of the Jingweon mafia.
+During Yakuza 2, Sudo helps with the investigation of the Jingweon mafia.
 He pilots a helicopter to evacuate Kiryu and Sayama from the bomb at the end of the game, but due to the lack of time he is forced to retreat from the area.

-Sudo only appears at the start of the third game, where he reveals to Date that the people involved in the Jingweon incident were promoted to keep their mouths shut about Kurahashi infiltrating the police force.
+Sudo only appears at the start of Yakuza 3, where he reveals to Date that the people involved in the Jingweon incident were promoted to keep their mouths shut about Kurahashi infiltrating the police force.

-He reappears twice in the fourth installment.
+He reappears twice in Yakuza 4.
 He aids in the cornering of Sugiuchi at the docks but is hesitant to use force to stop him knowing the kind of immunity Sugiuchi possessed.
 He again flies a helicopter above the Millennium tower after the final battle with Seishiro Munakata, while Date distributes copies of newspapers all over town telling the truth about Munakata.